ManticoreGamesInc/platform-documentation/src/tutorials/networking.md

 Things you would usually place in a client context include:

-- User interface, menus, HUDs
+- User interface, menus, HUDs.
-- All Visual Effects
+- All Visual Effects.
-- Templates that you want to be able to spawn at runtime
+- Templates that you want to be able to spawn at runtime.
-- Decorative geometry that doesn't need collision
+- Decorative geometry that doesn't need collision.
 - Scripts that control any client-only things.

 ### Server Contexts